MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/subscriptions.md

 An rpc with a `stream` response will allow to create a _subscription_ to a topic.
 This mimics the [HTTP/2 stream connections][HTTP/2 (RFC 7540)].

 ## Source code
+For this, any publish-subscribe solutions can be used, like [Kafka](https://kafka.apache.org/), [RabbitMQ](https://www.rabbitmq.com/) or [Redis Pub/Sub](https://redis.io/topics/pubsub).
+Here, we will be using a basic in-memory publish-subscribe implementation provided by Apollo Server, the GraphQL framework.

+A simple subscription for _new articles_ has been created.
+Every API is able to react to _new articles_ regardless of where they were originated.

 ### REST
 TODO